verifalia/verifalia-go-sdk/README.md

 Learn more about authenticating to the Verifalia API at [https://verifalia.com/developers#authentication][2]

+#### Authenticating via Basic Auth

+The most straightforward method for authenticating against the Verifalia API involves using a username and password pair.
-Once you have your Verifalia credentials at hand, use them to create a new `client` object, which will be the starting point to every other operation against the Verifalia API: the supplied credentials will be automatically provided to the API using the HTTP Basic Auth method.
+These credentials can be applied during the creation of a new instance of the `client` object, serving as the initial step for all interactions with the Verifalia API: the provided username and password will be automatically transmitted to the API using the HTTP Basic Auth method.

 ```go
 package main